Missouri's 4th congressional district

 Missouri's 4th congressional district comprises west-central Missouri.
 It stretches from the northern half of Columbia to the southern and eastern suburbs of Kansas City, including a sliver of Kansas City in Cass County and parts of Blue Springs in Jackson County.
 It also includes the portion of Columbia north of Interstate 70, home to the University of Missouri (but not the university itself).

 The district is predominantly rural and relatively conservative; Donald Trump defeated Kamala Harris 71% to 28% in the 2024 election and defeated Joe Biden 69% to 29% in the 2020 election.
-The district is currently represented by Republican Mark Alford, a former reporter for WDAF-TV, the city's Fox affiliate.
+The district is represented by Republican Mark Alford, a former reporter for WDAF-TV, the city's Fox affiliate.